 If you lose your appeal in the Nevada Supreme Court and remain incarcerated, you have one year to file a writ of habeas corpus.
 This is a type of post-conviction relief that allows you to challenge your conviction and imprisonment by raising errors that occurred during the trial.

-As opposed to appeals, writs of habeas corpus may introduce new evidence not raised at trial.7 Though as with appeals, habeas writs are very technical – so do not attempt to file one on your own without a lawyer.
+Unlike appeals, writs of habeas corpus may introduce new evidence not previously raised at trial.7 Though, as with appeals, habeas writs are very technical, so do not attempt to file one on your own without a lawyer.

 Legal References